dotnet/orleans/src/Documentation/Deployment-and-Operations/Configuration-Guide/Server-Configuration.md

     options.GatewayPort = 30000;
     // IP Address to advertise in the cluster options.AdvertisedIPAddress = IPAddress.Parse("172.16.0.42");
-    // The socket used for silo-to-silo will bing to this endpoint options.GatewayListeningEndpoint = new IPEndPoint(IPAddress.Any, 40000);
+    // The socket used for silo-to-silo will bind to this endpoint options.GatewayListeningEndpoint = new IPEndPoint(IPAddress.Any, 40000);
-    // The socket used by the gateway will bing to this endpoint options.SiloListeningEndpoint = new IPEndPoint(IPAddress.Any, 50000);
+    // The socket used by the gateway will bind to this endpoint options.SiloListeningEndpoint = new IPEndPoint(IPAddress.Any, 50000);

 })